 |Is practical.
 Left brain functions generally work well under stress.||Is emotional.
 Works well when fully relaxed.|

 |We are capable of perfect pitch and musical aptitude.
 Watch a professional orchestra sometime.
 Thanks to their right brains in tune with each other, they all merge their instruments together with perfection.
 Read my article: Developing Perfect Pitch and Musical Aptitude.|

 |We're able to acquire multiple languages.
 Speech patterns, rhythm, frequencies, tonal sounds, pitch and accents are absorbed and expressed naturally.
 Example: I know a family of five whose mother is Swedish and the father is American.
 At home, they both speak in their native languages.
 Just by speaking both Swedish and English daily, all five of their children can speak these languages fluently at any given time without any confusion or mixing of languages.
 See my article: Learning a Foreign Language Faster.|

 *Dr. Makoto Shichida, President of Shichida Child Academies, Japan. **Professor Chen Lung-an, Director of the Creative Thinking Educational Center, Taiwan.

-As you've read the chart above, you may have been thinking how opposite our left and right brains seem.
-How can we function at all when one side seems so much different than the other?
-Read Leonid Ponomerev's answer this question from his book, "In Quest of the Quantum:"
+As you've read the chart above, you may have been thinking how opposite our left and right brain functions seem.
+How can we think straight when one side seems so much different than the other?
+Read Leonid Ponomerev's answer to this question from his book, "In Quest of the Quantum:"